MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

     * Key: browser_sso_interaction_enabled
     * Type: Integer
     * Value: 1
-5. Send the Microsoft Authentication app down as a required app. **PM**
+5. Designate the Microsoft Authenticator app as a required app and then assign it to a group.
+For more information, see [Add apps to Microsoft Intune](../apps/apps-add.md) and [Assign apps to groups](../apps/apps-deploy.md).
 6. [Create an enrollment profile](../enrollment/device-enrollment-program-enroll-ios.md#create-an-apple-enrollment-profile) and select **Setup Assistant with modern authentication** as the authentication method.
+An active automated device token from Apple Business Manager or Apple School Manager must be present in Intune to create an enrollment profile.
-7. Assign the enrollment profile to devices synced over from Apple Business Manager and Apple School Manager.
+7. Finish configuring your enrollment profile and then on the **Assignments** page, assign the profile to the devices synced over from Apple Business Manager and Apple School Manager.

 >[!TIP]
 >The Company Portal is still sent the device as a required app, but with JIT Registration it isn't required for Azure AD registration or compliance.
 Instead, device users can use the Company Portal app to [gather and upload logs](../user-help/send-logs-to-microsoft-ios.md) if they experience issues in the app.

+Once the profile has been assigned, employees and students can complete setup and authentication on their devices.

 ### Best practices for SSO configuration
 * You don't need to manually add apps that use the Microsoft Authentication Library (MSAL) to the device configuration policy.
 Apps that only use Azure Active Directory Authentication Library (ADAL) must be manually added.
 As more apps migrate over to MSAL, there will be less of a need to manually add apps to the policy.